porygon-tech/ECO/README.md

 # ECO
 Ecological and evolutionary simulations

+## Disclaimer
+The project is still in development, use code at your own risk!

 ## History
 In order to simulate disruptive selection, a multi-peaked environmental fitness landscape function was designed.
 Individuals have hermaphroditic sexual reproduction and chromosomes subject to crossover.
 A minimal mutation rate is also present.
 The chances of reproduction are determined by their individual relative fitness, given by the fitness landscape on the phenotypic value of the individuals.